 You gazed into the night, garbage cans, puddles,

-In the beginning you thought it couldn’t last, in the middle you were sure it would never end,
+In the middle, you were sure it would never end

-in the end it you said was worth it,
+In the end, you said it was worth it, but not really.

-When you died you longed for oyster mushrooms to sprout from your eye sockets
+When you died, oyster mushrooms sprouted from your eye sockets

-And the ink from your permanent record would drip back into its’ blue bottle
+The ink from your permanent record dripped back into its’ blue bottle,

-but that was impossible, after all was undone.
+But that was impossible, after all that was undone.